GenAI vs. Human Creators: Procurement Mechanism Design in Two-/Three-Layer Markets: Content Procurement in (Two-Layer) Platform-Creator Markets

 Pessimistically, general high-dimensional mechanism design problems remain open and agnostic~\citep{briest2010pricing,hart2013menu,daskalakis2015multi,hart2017approximate}.
 Therefore, we formulate the corresponding optimization problem and derive bounds on platform revenue and social welfare, leaving explicit analytical solutions for future research.
 The revenue-maximizing platform now faces the following optimization problem (Mechanism $\cM_3$), where the payment rule $p(\cdot)$ is a scalar function and the corresponding social welfare is $SW_3=\E_c [-\sum_{k=1}^K c_k x_k^{\rho_k}(c)] $:

 The main challenge in this problem is that the union may misreport multiple components of the cost vector $c$ simultaneously.
 The resulting correlations make the optimization problem effectively contain infinitely many constraints and require the use of path integrals in defining the payment rule.
 Finding the optimal solution remains a difficult open problem in economics.
+To be specific, recall in the one-dimensional case, the optimal payment in \Cref{alg:opt-MD} has the form $p_k=c_ky_k+\int_c^b y_k(c_1,...,c_{k-1},t_k,c_{k+1},...,c_K)dt_k$ with truthful reports.
+However, in the high-dimensional case, the corresponding payment would become $p=c\cdot y+\int_c^b y(t)\cdot t$\footnote{The symbol $\cdot$ represents the dot product.}.
+When $c$ is a high-dimensional vector, it raises an extra question that the integration results might be different for different paths from $c$ to $b$, which contradicts the fixed contract.
+Hence, simply applying methods in the one-dimensional case won't yield a valid mechanism, and it hinders the optimal high-dimensional mechanism design in relevant scenarios.
 In contrast, as shown in the next section, a platform that maximizes social welfare can efficiently obtain the optimal solution, highlighting a notable advantage.